Guest Post by Prerna of Indian Simmer

 I have not met a single Indian or an Indian food lover who doesn’t like the dish called Gajar Halwa.
 My mother-in-law probably makes the best halwa in the world!
 Like a few of my mom’s and my mother-in-law’s recipes, Gajar Halwa is something which I had to try making quite a few times until I could get to the exact taste.

-When the lovely people at Little Passports asked me to make something for Diwali, I thought it would only be appropriate if I made Gajar Halwa.
+When the lovely people at Little Passports asked me to make something for Diwali, I thought it would only be appropriate if I sent a Gajar Halwa recipe.
 So let me have you enjoy the recipe while I’m enjoying a warm bowl here in this cold weather.

 What You Will Need